 - Joining: In this operation, data from 2 or more sources are combined t generate data with only desired columns with rows that are related to each other

-- Data threshold validation check: Values present in various fields are checked if they are correct or not such as not null bank account number in case of bank data.
+- Data Threshold Validation Check: Values present in various fields are checked if they are correct or not such as not null bank account numbers in case of bank data.

 - Calculated and Derived values: Various calculations are applied to transform the data into some required information